ZhuoyangM/CSE110-GitHub-Page/index.md

 - [ ] Get good grades

 ## Ending
-In the end, I want to share a piece of code to everyone:
+In the end, I want to share a piece of code with everyone:

 ```
 if(sad()==true){